gomorpheus/morpheus-docs/provisioning/blueprints/cloudFormation.rst

 To create a new CloudFormation Blueprint, navigate to Provisioning > Blueprints.
 Click :guilabel:`+ ADD`.

 On the Name tab of the New Blueprint modal, enter a name for your new Blueprint.
-In the Type dropdown menu, select CloudFormation. :guilabel:`NEXT`
+In the Type dropdown menu, select CloudFormation.
+Click :guilabel:`NEXT`

 In the Blueprint Summary section, complete the following fields as needed: